opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ## Attribute Form Configuration

+:material-monitor: Project Manager

+!!!
+Workflow

-To configure a form you have to open the vector layer's *Properties* > *Attribute form* in QGIS.
+    1. To configure a form you have to open the vector layer's *Properties* > *Attribute form* in QGIS.

-Depending on what behaviour you want for your different attributes, you can choose different "widget types".
+    2. Depending on what behaviour you want for your different attributes, you can choose among the different "widget types".

-Below is an overview what types are available and supported in QField.
+Below is an overview what  widget types are available and supported in QField.

 | Widget type        | Support          | Notes                                                                                                                                                                                                  |
 |--------------------|------------------|--------------------------------------------------------------------------------------------------------------------------|